-DCBS partnered with Evident Change and EKU to develop and deliver the professional development training for the SDM®: Safety & Risk Assessment Application P&P. On July 6, 2022, Evident Change provided detailed training curriculum as outlined in the SDM® contract.
+DCBS partnered with Evident Change and EKU to develop and deliver the professional development training for the SDM® Safety & Risk Assessment Application for Protection and Permanency (P&P).
+On July 6, 2022, Evident Change provided detailed training curriculum as outlined in the SDM® contract.
 This curriculum included training materials and specific detailed information for the TOT.

-Evident Change conducted a TOT for the EKU Training Branch and SDM® project leads on July 19-21, 2022.
-The EKU Training Branch conducted multiple trainings sessions for groups of 25-30 from July 26-September 30, 2022.
-Live mandatory Zoom trainings were separated into two categories, two-hour worker trainings and two-and-a-half-hour supervisor trainings.
+Evident Change conducted a TOT for the EKU Training Branch and SDM® project leads in July 2022.
+The EKU Training Branch conducted multiple trainings sessions for groups of 25-30 from July-September 2022.
+Live, mandatory Zoom trainings were separated into two categories, two-hour worker trainings and two-and-a-half-hour supervisor trainings.
 The trainings were conducted synchronously at scheduled times for staff to receive training credit.
 SDM® project leads assisted with presenting information on TWIST changes to ensure knowledge and understanding of the updates to the case management system and the policy that supported the changes.

-On October 1, 2022, the SDM®: Safety Assessment tool and the Risk Assessment tool went live in TWIST.
+On October 1, 2022, the SDM® Safety Assessment tool and the Risk Assessment tool went live in TWIST.
 Updated changes to incorporate the two SDM® tools and new SOP were also released on this date.